mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 * Write-Path
   * Client > Cassandra Cordinator Node > Nodes (replicas)
   * If client uses token-aware cordinator itself replica, if not key is used by partitioner to find node
-  * Co-ordinator selects remote co-ordinator fro X-DC replications
+  * Co-ordinator selects remote co-ordinator for X-DC replications
 * Node that was down will have data using one of the following
-  * Anti-entropy mechanisms:
   * hinted handoff
   * read repair
   * Anti-entropy repair.
 * Existing Row-Cache is invalidated during write
 * Flush and Compaction might be peformed if necessary
 * Memtables are stored as SS-Table to disk

 ## Cassandra write path - Materialized view